2sic/cre8magic/docs/how-it-works.md

     1. the DB targeting a branch in the menu (WIP)
     1. the DB targeting the site (WIP)
     1. JSON targeting all kinds of scenarios
-    1. defaults in your code
+    1. ~~defaults in your code~~ (not recommended)
     1. final defaults in Cre8Magic
 1. Flatten configurations to match the current theme
     1. Use names to find the configuration for the theme
-    1. Use further names to find the configuration for each part, such as Container, ContainerDesign, etc.
+    1. Use further names to find the configuration for each part, such as Menus, Breadcrumbs etc.
     1. Flatten all to the current scenario
-1. Broadcast the flattened settings at Theme-level
+1. Broadcast these flattened [Magic Settings](./magic-settings.md) from the Theme to all Controls
     1. Initialize the proper settings
     1. Broadcast these settings to all controls that are somewhere within the theme object tree
 1. Provide simple accessors